 Special Use Cards

-The School-Use-Only cards may not be used to reserve any Library materials, to place interlibrary loan requests, or to borrow feature videos/DVDs.
-Other materials may be excluded from teacher-loan eligibility at the discretion of the Director, Head of Adult Reference, Head of Youth Services or the Young Adult Services Librarian.
-Materials loaned on this School-Use-Only card will have a teacher loan period of six weeks with an option for one three-week renewal.
+School Use Cards: A written request for a School Use Card must be re-submitted each year for the renewal of the individual cards.
+A teacher using a School-Use-Only card will be asked to provide ID before each use of the card.
+The School-Use-Only cards may not be used to reserve any Library materials, to place interlibrary loan requests, or to borrow feature film DVDs.
+Other materials may be excluded from teacher-loan eligibility at the discretion of the Director, Head of Adult Services, Head of Youth Services or the Young Adult Services Librarian.
+Materials loaned on a School-Use-Only card will have a teacher loan period of six weeks with an option for one three-week renewal.
 The Library reserves the right not to renew the materials based on demand.
 A list of materials charged to a School-Use-Only card will be provided to the borrower.
 The items checked out should be checked against this list and the Library notified immediately of any discrepancies; otherwise, the school or day care center will be held responsible for all titles listed.
-The authorized school or day care official's signature on the written request signifies the school's acknowledgement of financial responsibility for any unreturned materials, damage and/or late fees that are incurred by the teachers authorized as card users on the School-Use-Only Card written request.
+The authorized school official's signature on the written request signifies the school's acknowledgement of financial responsibility for any unreturned materials, damage and/or late fees that are incurred by the teachers authorized as card users on the School-Use-Only Card written request.